 Many people struggle with anger issues.
-There can be a lot of answers to the question: “why do we get angry?”, but the most accurate answer will be: because of the negative thoughts.
+There can be a lot of answers to the question: “why do we get angry?”, but the most accurate answer will be: because of our negative thoughts.

-If you want to manage your anger there are two things you can do:
+If you want to learn anger management techniques, there are two things you can do:

 1. LEARN TO CHANGE YOUR NEGATIVE THOUGHTS INTO POSITIVE ONES: